Let’s just be frank: I write a ridiculous amount of content.

 And for my post on time management systems, it was “Explore the five best time management techniques for solo entrepreneurs, when to use each, and how they all work together.”

-It can also be a good idea to clarify the call-to-action or larger goal for yourself for the content, like which business goal it’s accomplishing or which product/service it’s getting people interested in.
+It’s also a good idea to clarify the call-to-action or larger goal for yourself for the content, like which business goal it’s accomplishing or which product/service it’s getting people interested in.

 After that, all that’s left of this stage is to create a loose skeleton – just what I’ll talk about in the intro and conclusion, and the main points or subheadings in the middle.